repboxr/repboxReport/ai_resp.md

         # If df has reg_ind but no runid, try to get runid from maps
         if (!"runid" %in% names(df) && "reg_ind" %in% names(df) && !is.null(reg_ind_to_runid_lookup)) {
-            # reg_ind in maps is integer after standardization
             df$reg_ind <- as.integer(df$reg_ind)
             df <- dplyr::left_join(df, reg_ind_to_runid_lookup, by = c("map_version" = "map_version_id", "tabid", "reg_ind"))
         }

-        # If df now has runid, join with ground truth to get code location
+        # If df now has runid, join with ground truth to get code location.
+        # This join will not filter out rows if runid is NA, which is what we want.
         if ("runid" %in% names(df) && !is.null(runid_to_code_lookup)) {
             df <- df %>%
-                dplyr::filter(!is.na(runid)) %>%
                 dplyr::left_join(runid_to_code_lookup, by = "runid")
+        }

+        # Standardize cellids: if only cellid exists, copy it to cellids for the JS
+        if ("cellid" %in% names(df) && !"cellids" %in% names(df)) {
+            df$cellids <- df$cellid
         }

         # Convert all columns to character to avoid JSON issues